What is the minimum money I need to start stock trading in India?

 |9||SAIL (Steel Authority India Ltd)||63.85|

 You can easily invest in these companies.
 Funny, the stock prices of these companies are even less than the Ola or Uber ride fare that you take in your hometown.
-Still people speculate that buying stocks are expensive.
+Still, people speculate that buying stocks are expensive.
 In addition, you can further find a list of large number of stocks, who range from RS 1 to 100 here: http://money.rediff.com/companies/price-sorted/10-100

-So, the answer for the question of ‘what is the minimum money I need to start stock trading in India?’ definitely is that there is no minimum money limit required for starting stock trading in India.
+So, the answer to the question of ‘what is the minimum money I need to start stock trading in India?’ definitely is that there is no minimum money limit required for starting stock trading in India.

 However, is this all that you wanted to know form the topic of the post?
 No, I don’t think so.